Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 	Popping the stash merges the changes.
 If changes overlap, there may be a conflict.
 You will learn later how to resolve those situations.

 1. At this point Alice can continue working, or simply commit and push her changes.
 Let's make another change as Alice by assigning footers the same style as nav bars.
-Open **site.css** and replace the third line — the one that styles `<nav>` elements — with this one, and as usual, save your changes:
+Open **site.css** and replace the third line — the one that styles `<nav>` elements — with this one, and, as usual, save your changes:

 	```html
 	nav, footer { background-color: #C0D8DF; }